Combustible-Dust Testing Laboratory

-Our engineers are members of both the ASTM E27 Hazard Potential of Chemicals committee, which is responsible for many of the ASTM standards for testing combustible dust, and NFPA committees related to the assessment and mitigation of combustible dust hazards.
+Exponent’s Combustible Dust Testing Laboratory (CDTL) performs a variety of standard ASTM tests and customized test methods for accident recreation, hazard demonstrations, and hazard assessments.
+These tests characterize the explosibility, combustibility, and ignitability of dusts and powders.
+The engineers who operate the CDTL are members of both the ASTM E27 Hazard Potential of Chemicals committee, which is responsible for many of the ASTM standards for testing combustible dust, and NFPA committees related to the assessment and mitigation of combustible dust hazards.
 Exponent can aid you in analyzing and mitigating potential combustible dust hazards in your facility.

 Brief descriptions of the most common test methods are listed below.
 Exponent can design testing programs using additional methods in our laboratories or at other testing facilities.